virtualolsonNo1/ChessBoard/README.md

         - allPieceLights contains not just current lights, but those for all of piece, so don't have to query desktop app again when piece is moved over valid potential squares. i.e. it is, for a large part, our "source of truth" for what is valid
     - game.currentMove->piecePickupState is an enum that's checked to determine if one piece, two pieces (for takes or castling), or no pieces have been picked up yet
     - final state is when player hits their button to signify playing a move, or if in no clock mode, a valid move is simply played for a second.
 Couldn't be in enum as need to be able to check if it is both the final state or not as well as the pickup state, hence a severe (and almost criminal) lack of switch statements
+    - helper functions such as rotate8x8Array(), convert2DArrayToBitarray(), resetNow(), changeTimeControl(), etc., are fairly self explanatory and do what they imply (transform arrays, reset the game, change the time control before the game, etc)
+        - in particular, rotate8x8Array() is a recent addition allowing either side to play as white so one can exchange pieces when re-setting up the board after a game as opposed to having to physically rotate the whole board, so it's applied to the hall data as well as light data to make the data being input uniform so none of the chess-related logic has to change

+- One last SUPER important note:
+    - a lot of the chess related logic regarding possible moves (especially castling and en passant) for the pieces (either possible moves for the active player's pieces or the active player's pieces that can take the opponent's piece to light up), keeping track of the game as a whole (i.e. converting row/column data into smith notation moves, displaying the game on chess.com afterwards for analysis, etc) is done on the desktop app repo: https://github.com/virtualolsonNo1/ChessDesktopApp
+        - TODO: THESE NEED TO BE COMBINED INTO MONOREPO LATER, 2nd one maybe for PCB files

 # REMAINING TODOs